 “We are worthless slaves; we have done only what we ought to have done!”
 Luke 17:10

-A tree, a table and an apron: three objects mentioned in the Gospel reading can help us think about our being Christian, three objects that can help us think about faith, about humility, and about service.
+A tree, a table and an apron: three objects mentioned in the Gospel reading can help thoughts about being Christian, three objects that can help thinking about faith, about humility, and about service.

 Jesus has warned the apostles in the previous verses that it would be better to have a millstone around their neck and for them to be thrown into the sea than for them to cause harm to the faith of those who were little ones.
 It is stern stuff that explains why the apostles say in Saint Luke Chapter 17 Verse 5, “Increase our faith!”
 They realize how inadequate their faith is to the task that lies ahead of them.
 They cannot have been encouraged by Jesus answer to them in Verse 6, “If you had faith the size of a mustard seed, you could say to this mulberry tree, ‘Be uprooted and planted in the sea’, and it would obey you.”
 The disciples must have looked at the mulberry tree and wondered what faith would mean if such a feat was possible.
 How would they possibly have the sort of faith of which Jesus spoke?